 Having a drone is in someways only a small part of achieving great aerial cinematography for your project.
 If you don’t have the proper clearances and paperwork to fly legally, you could be facing a $25,000.00 fine.
-MidCan has invested the resources to have a blanket SFOC, and the time to train our in-house operators so that we can offer a comprehensive service to you.
-We also have a really nice drone!
+MidCan has invested the resources to obtain advanced Small Remotely Piloted Aircraft System (RPAS), Visual line-of-sight (VLOS) certification from Transport Canada for our in-house operators so that we can offer a comprehensive service to you.
+We also have really nice drones!

-MidCan is offering our drone as a service with operators, not as a piece of rental gear.
+MidCan is only offering the Inspire 2 as a service with operators, not as a piece of rental gear.
 Call us to discuss your needs, and our people will come up with a pre-flight plan and all the paperwork necessary to make your project a success!